kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 // GatewayObjectReference identifies an API object including its namespace,
 // defaulting to Gateway.
 type GatewayObjectReference struct {
 	// Group is the group of the referent.
-For example, "gateway.networking.k8s.io".
-	// When unspecified or empty string, core API group is inferred.
 	//
 	// +optional
 	// +kubebuilder:default="gateway.networking.k8s.io"